 Gagosian Gallery, London

-Lamina, created in 2005, is a sculptural artwork, formed of triple-laminate float glass printed, using a technique originated by Clarke, with a ceramic glaze dot matrix depicting oak leaves.
-Weighing 15 tons, and measuring 99 feet in length and 12 feet in height, it was first exhibited as an installation in London's Gagosian Gallery, and is now recognised as a landmark in the history of modern stained glass.
+Lamina, created in 2005, is a sculptural stained glass artwork, formed of triple-laminate float glass screenprinted – using a technique originated by Clarke – with a ceramic glaze dot matrix depicting oak and sycamore leaves – from Clarke's own digital photographs, which he views as analagous to drawn studies – punctuated with areas of blue.
+Totalling 99 feet in length and 12 feet in height, and weighing 15 tons, Lamina was first exhibited as an installation in London's Gagosian Gallery, and is now recognised as a landmark in the history of the medium of stained glass.

 "Although its iconography is related to the stately Elysian glass wall Clarke has designed for the new grandstand at Royal Ascot, Lamina was conceived specifically as a temporary installation in the Gagosian Gallery, London.
 Here he extended the implications of the sinuous physical curving of his earlier Glass Wall by penetrating the outer (clear glass) skin of the art gallery and pushing through onto the street, literally as well as metaphorically dismantling walls and boundaries and engaging spectators inside and outside the gallery, under artificial as well as natural illumination.
 To have eradicated the conventional vertical 'field' of fenestration is arguably his most radical move yet, and one whose development could have significant repercussions for stained glass.
 The 'abstract' (and, for many critics at the time, provocative) calligraphic interventions onto the surface of the glass in his early designs were envisaged as acting on a single, flat plane; by contrast, Lamina is engineered to tilt out of the perpendicular axis: the spectator is drawn into the space-without-walls, becoming a participant and a kinetic element in the event." – Martin Harrison in the essay 'Layers of Meaning', from the book Lamina, published by Gagosian London to accompany its exhibition there in 2005.